First-gen financial literacy

 One step at a time

-Now, I’m confronted with the fact that I’m going to have a salary that eclipses my parents.
-I’m going to have the luxury of setting money aside but I’m constantly worried that I’m making a mistake.
-I’ve resolved to take it one step at a time and to not stress over money I don’t have; an odd reversal of the poor habit of spending money I didn’t have.
+Financial literacy is an ongoing process, especially when you don’t have a safety net to fall back on.
+Having worked full-time at a few jobs now, I’m still learning.
+Now that I’m going to have a salary that eclipses my parents, I’m going to have the luxury of setting aside money, but I’m constantly worried that I’m making a mistake.
+I’ve resolved to take it one step at a time and to not stress over money I don’t have.
+It's an odd reversal of my prior bad habit of spending money I didn’t have.